Errors during Execution

 - connecting the step's input pin to another step's output pin or one of the compound action's inputs

-- checking for the presence of a value (in an elementary block)
+- check for the presence of a value (in an elementary block)

 Output value x (x-class) is not compatible with datatype of pin "y" (y-class)